Configuring vSphere HA on an image-based cluster fails.

 1. Take snapshot of vCenter VM (Powered off snapshot of all vCenter Servers if in ELM)

-2. SSH to vCenter Server with root credentials
+2. SSH to vCenter server with root credentials.

-Enter the shell with below command
+3. Enter the below command to enable the shell:

 shell

-3. Stop the update manager service
+4. Stop the update manager service using the below command:

 service-control --stop vmware-updatemgr